rombiddle/SnakeArduinoLeonardo/README.md

 |    |    |    |    |    |    |    |    | **2** |
 | **13** | **12** | **11** | **10** | **9**  | **8**  | **7**  | **6**  | **PIN** |

-In order to turn on the led with the "X", you have to set up to HIGH the PIN 3 et set up to LOW the PIN 6
+In order to turn on the led with the "X", you have to set up PIN 3 to HIGH and set up PIN 6 to LOW.

+## Push Buttons

+The 2 push buttons are plugged in PIN A4 and PIN A5.

 ## Circuit Diagram